davidmilIs/simpleDBTSE/README.md

 Then start one of the following class:
 * Creation of the database and insertion of values, using CreateStudentDB
-* Selection of entries from the Database, using FindMajors To the follow the execution, use F5 (mostly) to dive into the calls, use F7 to return from a function (hashcode() or other Java API functions)
+* Selection of entries from the Database, using StudentMajors To the follow the execution, use F5 (mostly) to dive into the calls, use F7 to return from a function (hashcode() or other Java API functions)

 ## Expected result